 - Negative views from family members around weight, shape or eating

 - Focus on body image due to occupational or other interests

 - A family history of disordered eating

 Risk factors don’t mean causation.
-Rather they can be helpful to understand the drivers of binge eating.
+However, they can be helpful to understand the drivers of binge eating.

 - Buying excessive amounts or hoarding food.